 Accommodation

-The current study compared student performance between paper-and-pencil testing (PPT) and computer-based testing (CBT).
+Student performance was compared between paper-and-pencil testing (PPT) and computer-based testing (CBT).

 Participants

-Examinees were 439 middle or high school students who took the end-of-course English assessment in both PPT and CBT modes from 10 schools across three districts in a state in the Southeast (U.S.).
+Examinees were 439 middle or high school students who took the end-of-course English assessment in both PPT and CBT modes from 10 schools across three districts in a southeastern state (U.S.).
 It is unknown how many were students with disabilities.

 Dependent Variable